-Government Lockdown Order: The Government of Nepal issued a complete lock down order for Kathmandu Valley and beyond effective from 0600 March 24, 2020 until 2359 the night of March 31, 2020.
-Per the order all residents and visitors in Kathmandu are required to remain in their place of residence.
+Extension of Government Lockdown: The Government of Nepal announced on May 17 an extension to the nationwide lockdown until 2359 hours on June 2, 2020.
+Per the lockdown order all residents and visitors throughout Nepal are required to remain in their place of residence.
 All movement on the roads, by vehicle and on foot, is currently prohibited with very limited life safety exceptions.
-Initial inquires with the Nepal Police indicate this travel ban is equally applicable to all vehicles including diplomatic vehicles.
-Similar orders are in effect in other provinces in Nepal.
 U.S. citizens are advised to shelter in place during this period.
-The Embassy will update information on this website as available.

-Departing Flight Availability: The Embassy understands that at this time all airlines have canceled flights through 2359 hours on March 31, 2020.
-Please remain in contact with your airline for flight and ticket availability and reservation changes.
-If the Embassy becomes aware of flight availability, this information will be posted on this webpage.
-Additional information may be available through the Civil Aviation Authority of Nepal at http://caanepal.gov.np/ and through the Immigration Office at Tribhuvan International Airport at +977 1-411-3045.
+Extension of Flight Suspension: The government has suspended regular international and domestic flights until 2359 hours on June 14, 2020.
+If the Embassy becomes aware of flight availability, such information will be posted on the Embassy website.
+Additional information may be available through the Civil Aviation Authority of Nepal at http://caanepal.gov.np/.

 Smart Traveler Enrollment Program (STEP): The Smart Traveler Enrollment Program (STEP) is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.
 The U.S. Embassy in Kathmandu urges all U.S. citizens abroad to register in STEP (https://step.state.gov/) in order to receive all messages sent from the Embassy to registered U.S. citizens in Nepal.